Chemex has made a huge comeback in recent years.

 - Heat your water to 195° – 200° F (90° – 93° C)

-- Grind your coffee on a 3 or 4 setting (if 1 is very fine and 10 is very coarse)
+- Grind your coffee on a 4 or 5 grind setting (if 1 is very fine and 10 is very coarse)

 - Use the ratio of 2 tablespoons of coffee for every 6 ounces of water